The Future of AI in Marketing

 IDC’s program vice president, Artificial Intelligence, Ritu Jyoti, said, “AI is the technology that will help businesses to be agile, innovate, and scale.
 The companies that become ‘AI-powered’ will have the ability to synthesize information (using AI to convert data into information and then into knowledge), the capacity to learn (using AI to understand relationships between knowledge and apply the learning to business problems), and the capability to deliver insights at scale (using AI to support decisions and automation).”

 With ongoing improvements in AI technology come exciting applications for marketers.
 AI has become a powerful element of marketing technology, and marketers are finding it much easier to gain deep, meaningful customer insights.
 Improvements in AI’s accuracy along with new possibilities in terms of cross-platform data integration and analysis are helping marketers succeed as they adapt to changing conditions.

 Some marketers are finding that AI-supported email marketing drives repeat purchases and customer retention.
 By handing some of the manual and time-intensive data analysis, decision-making, and campaign optimization work over to their AI-enabled email marketing solution, they are able to work more strategically and make improvements to their marketing programs.

-In order to delight the customers of today, marketers have to show they are listening and responding to their customers.
-It can’t be said enough: customers expect a personalized shopping experience.
-How brands communicate with their customers plays a big part in creating the personalized experience.
-When a company or brand is able to speak directly to a customer at the most relevant moment, it helps to facilitate the loyalty loop that has replaced the traditional customer journey.
-In order to carry these individual conversations at scale, marketers will need access to pretty powerful computer processing: Artificial Intelligence.
-This is where artificial intelligence will have a significant role in creating personalized customer interactions.
+How brands communicate with their customers plays a big part in creating a personalized experience.
+When a company or brand is able to speak directly to individual customers at the most relevant moment, it helps to facilitate the loyalty loop that has replaced the traditional customer journey.
+This is where artificial intelligence has a significant role to play, in creating personalized customer interactions.